cyanisthecolor/Contradicting-Preference/README.md

----
-Contradicting Preferences in Multi-turn Conversations Less Details, But Be Thorough: Handling contradicting user preferences in multi-turn LLM-based dialogues with synthetic data, Chain-of-Thought (CoT) reasoning, and Direct Preference Optimization (DPO).
+# Contradicting Preferences in Multi-turn Conversations

+**Less Details, But Be Thorough**: Handling contradicting user preferences in multi-turn LLM-based dialogues with synthetic data, Chain-of-Thought (CoT) reasoning, and Direct Preference Optimization (DPO).
----

 # Features